dssg/MLinPractice/README.md

     week, delving into the details of winnowing down a large number of model specifications to one or a handful that perform “best” for some definition of “best”.
-In particular, we’ll focus on the common case of machine learning problems with a strong time series component and the desire to balance performance and stability in model selection.
+In particular, we’ll focus on the common case of machine learning problems with a strong temporal component and the desire to balance performance and stability in model selection.

     Optional Reading: